peteroupc/html3dutil/doc/MathUtil.md

 is the same as adding each of their components.
 The resulting vector:<ul>
 <li>describes a straight-line path for the
-combined paths described by the given vectors, in either order, and
+combined paths described by the specified vectors, in either order, and
 <li>will come "between" the two vectors given (at their shortest angle) if all three start
 at the same position.</ul>